Attempt to end Italy crisis stalls, president mulls next move

 Napolitano's office said Bersani, who took the largest share of the vote but failed to win a viable majority, had told him his talks with other parties had ended without resolution and the president would now assess other options "without delay".

-Bersani said he had told Napolitano of "significant, positive elements of understanding" in the talks with groups including Silvio Berlusconi's centre-right bloc and the populist 5-Star Movement led by ex-comic Beppe Grillo.
+Bersani said he had told Napolitano of "significant, positive elements of understanding" in the talks with groups including Silvio Berlusconi's center-right bloc and the populist 5-Star Movement led by ex-comic Beppe Grillo.

 "I also explained the difficulties deriving from objections or conditions which I did not consider acceptable."